What is a Trigger?

 Sophisticated Triggering

-The pumps on this website all support external signal triggering from ttl logic level signals.
+The pumps on this website all support external signal triggering from TTL logic level signals.

 The triggers can be the rising or falling of the signal input level.
 These triggers can be configured to jump to two different sections of a pump program – thus implementing two separate pumping actions based on the input signal applied.
 For example you could have two sections one for a slow flow and anther for a fast flow – the trigger could switch between the flow rates.